pgosar/CyberNvim/README.md

 You might not need explicit wgsl file support, so you could delete the `CyberNvim/nvim/ftdetect` directory.

-You probably don't want or need so many different language servers to be installed, taking a look through `CyberNvim/nvim/lua/core/lsp.lua` may be a good idea.
+You probably don't want or need so many different language servers, taking a look through `CyberNvim/nvim/lua/core/lsp.lua` may be a good idea.

 ### Installation